kpalang/mirth-plugin-guide/Readme.md

 I've gone ahead and filled this out with some informations already :) </br>
 After this all you have to do is copy the resulting keystore into the [`certificate`](https://github.com/kpalang/mirth-sample-plugin/tree/main/certificate) directory in the plugin's root and if needed, update the passwords [for JarSigner](https://github.com/kpalang/mirth-sample-plugin/blob/main/pom.xml#L121-L122).

+## Debugging and Best Practices

+Once you have your basic build working, now the real work starts.
+You actuall have to write and implement your plugin.

+### Learn From the Community

+### Use the Java debugger

+MC works like any other Java application with regards to debugging.
+The only real quirk is that the MC Client uses Java WebStart.
+The debugging steps here are a quick reference for Mirth Connect but are common for any Java WebStart application or Java application.

+__MC Client__

+1. Acquire the client JNLP, `wget http://yourserver:8080/webstart.jnlp` .
+This will download the JNLP from your server to the current directory
+1. Run with debugging enabled using `javaws -wait -Xnosplash -verbose -J-Xdebug -J-Xnoagent -J-agentlib:jdwp=transport=dt_socket,server=y,suspend=n,address=5005 webstart.jnlp`
+1. Connect your IDE Java debugger using port `5005`

+__MC Server__

+1. Since you're writing plugins, you can use a plain installation of MC.
+You can then run it with the debugger enabled and hit breakpoints within either core MC or your plugin code.
+1. Alter `mcserver.vmoptions` to include `-J-Xdebug -J-Xnoagent -J-agentlib:jdwp=transport=dt_socket,server=y,suspend=n,address=5006 webstart.jnlp`
+1. Launch MC using `mcserver`.
+Note that we are using `mcserver` and not `mcservice`, debugging MC when its running as a background service adds challenges you don't need for development

+### When in doubt log it out!

+__MC Client__
+1. When launching the MC Client use one of:
+ - Mirth Connect Admin Launcher with the "Show Console" option selected
+ - `javaws`
+2. Your code will then need to use `System.out.printlin` to log information out to the Java WebStart console.
+Mirth Connect does not run the client wiht a logger by default so you have to use `System.out` instead.

+__MC Server__